accidental-green/validator-updater/README.md

 # Ethereum Validator Updater
-Easily update execution, consensus, and mevboost clients to the latest versions in a single click using this update tool.
+Easily update execution, consensus, and mevboost clients to the latest versions with a single click.

-The script is adapted from Somer Esat's guides and makes maintaining a validator simple and accessible.
+The script is open source and adapted from Somer Esat's guides to make updating a validator simple and accessible.

 ### Validator Updater (GUI):
 ![Screenshot from 2024-01-16 16-50-40](https://github.com/accidental-green/validator-update/assets/72235883/c2718fb3-8c97-4a93-aa2e-7d49bb4a5cec)